-That’s the good news, let’s get to the best news.
+That’s the good news.
+Now let’s get to the best news.

 With the growing global trade and ever-increasing trade deficit of most nations (in China’s favour), shipping container prices have been on a steady decline.
 This can be attributed to the high cost of sending back empty shipping containers to their country of origin after they have delivered their payloads.
 This leaves a lot of idle cargo containers lying around, and with about 2 million made each year, the number will only continue to grow.
 It is this factor that has also helped shipping containers gain their current popularity outside the transportation sector.

-Hiring or buying a shipping container is relatively easy and does not require complex procedures.
-You do however need to understand the different factors that determine the price of these items when hiring or buying.
+Buying a shipping container is relatively easy and does not require complex procedures.
+However, you do need to understand the different factors that determine the price of these items when buying.
 They might look the same at a glance, but all shipping containers are not equal.
-Some have features that make them a bit more expensive to rent or buy as compared to others.
+Some have features that make them a bit more expensive to buy as compared to others.

 Some of the factors that determine the price of a shipping container include: